organismal-systems/quant-larval-bio/book/content/spatial-dynamics/README.md

-# Placeholder
+# Part 3\: Spatial Dynamics

-This is a placeholder.
+This is a placeholder for the spatial dynamics part.